 Video might start without sound due to the autoplay policy of browser vendors.
 The following link explains the policy and conditions for the sound to turn on automatically.
 See Chrome autoplay policy as an example

 There are two ways to use the embed.html player:

 - When opening embed.html directly (by entering the link in the address bar), the video will expand to the size of the browser window and start playing automatically.

-embed.htmlto insert video on a website as a part of a web page.
+embed.htmlto embed the video on a website as a part of a web page.
 The HTML code for insertion is available on the Overview page of each stream in the web interface.

-The code inserts a player window with fixed dimensions (640x480px) to a web page.
+The code embeds a player window with fixed dimensions (640x480px) to a web page.
 Playback starts automatically.